Sedona, Arizona: Cinematic legacy

 Sedona played host to more than sixty Hollywood productions from the first years of movies into the 1970s.
-Stretching as far back as 1923, Sedona's red rocks were a fixture in major Hollywood productions – including films such as Angel and the Badman, Desert Fury, Blood on the Moon, Johnny Guitar, The Last Wagon, and 3:10 to Yuma.
+Stretching as far back as 1923, Sedona's pink rocks were a fixture in major Hollywood productions – including films such as Angel and the Badman, Desert Fury, Blood on the Moon, Johnny Guitar, The Last Wagon, 3:10 to Yuma and Broken Arrow.
 However, the surroundings typically were identified to audiences as the terrain of Texas, California, Nevada, and even Canada–US border territory.
 The town lent its name to the 2011 film Sedona, which is set in the community.
+Additionally, HIM, a film exploring the “reality” of reality dating television, was shot entirely in Sedona in 2023, and made its premiere at the Sedona International Film Festival in 2024.

 Brins Fire

-On June 18, 2006, a wildfire, reportedly started by campers, began about one mile (1.61 km) north of Sedona.
-The Brins Fire covered 4317 acre on Brins Mesa, Wilson Mountain and in Oak Creek Canyon before the USDA Forest Service declared it 100 percent contained on June 28.
+On June 18, 2006, a wildfire, reportedly started by campers, began about one mile (2 km) north of Sedona.
+The Brins Fire covered 4317 acre on Brins Mesa, Wilson Mountain and in Oak Creek Canyon before the US Forest Service declared it 100 percent contained on June 28.
 Containment cost was estimated at $6.4 million.